When Is the 2022 FIBA Women's World Cup?

-When is the 2022 FIBA Women’s World Cup? originally appeared on NBC Sports Chicago
+When is the 2022 FIBA Women’s World Cup? originally appeared on NBC Sports Boston

 The 19th edition of the FIBA Women’s World Cup is upon us, and this year the United States will be trying for its 11th title.